 All of the systems assessed by DWS (2014) on a Subquaternary level within the study area were rated as PES = D or Largely Modified.
-While these were also rated as High in terms of Ecological Sensitivity and Very High in terms of Ecological Importance respectively, for SQ8809 (Hex River catchments).
+While these were also rated as High in terms of Ecological Sensitivity and Very High in terms of Ecological Importance respectively, for SQ8809.

-Based on the information collected during the field investigations, these ratings are verified and upheld for the riverine systems (Table 6), while some of the system were rated high (PES = B or C) as they were in a better condition.
-The High Ecological Sensitivity rating for the natural water sources (Table 6), is further substantiated by the fact that the affected catchments contain wetlands, included as Critical Biodiversity Areas, Ecological

-Support Areas, wetlands and rivers (Figure 6 and 7).
-Further, the sites are shown as National Freshwater Ecosystem Priority Area - NFEPA and Mountain Catchment Areas (Matroosberg) (Figure 8).
+Based on the information collected during the field investigations, these ratings are verified and upheld for the riverine systems (Table 6), i.e. systems were rated high (PES = D).
+The High Ecological Sensitivity rating for the natural water sources (Table 6), is further substantiated by the fact that the affected catchments contain wetlands, included as Critical Biodiversity Areas, Ecological Support Areas, wetlands and rivers (Figure 6 and 7).
+Further, the sites are shown as National Freshwater Ecosystem Priority Area - NFEPA (Figure 8).